About Study Permits

-You must prove that you can support yourself and the family members who accompany you while you are in Canada.
-You can prove that you have sufficient funds to support yourself in Canada by showing some of the following:
+You must prove that you can support yourself and the family members who come with you while you are in Canada.

-- Proof of a Canadian bank account in your name if money has been transferred to Canada
+- proof of a Canadian bank account in your name, if you’ve transferred money to Canada

-- Proof of a student/education loan from a financial institution
+- proof of a student or education loan from a bank

-- Your bank statements for the past four months
+- your bank statements for the past 4 months

-- A letter from the person or institution providing you with money
+- a letter from the person or school giving you money, or

-Visit http://www.cic.gc.ca/english/study/study-how-documents.asp#doc3 for detailed information about your proof of funds to apply for a study permit.
+As of January 1, 2024, the minimum cost-of-living financial requirement has increased.
+Visit https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/study-permit/get-documents.html#doc3 for more detailed information about your proof of funds to apply for a study permit.

 How Much Does it Cost for a Study Permit?

-The current processing fee is $155 per person and is paid when you submit an application for a study permit.
-Please note that this fee is not refundable.
+The current processing fee is $150 per person and is paid when you submit an application for a study permit.

 What Happens Next?